splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.conf
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.csv
 ```
-* If you have legacy sources and non-standard-compliant sources, edit the file to identify appropriate vendor products by host glob or network mask using syslog-ng filter syntax.
+* If you have legacy sources and non-standard-compliant sources, edit the file to properly identify these products by host glob or network mask using syslog-ng filter syntax.

 ## Configure SC4S for systemd and start SC4S